kammitama5/kammitama5.github.io/_posts/2017-5-26-Friday-May-26th.md

 ![lc2_320](/images/lc2_320.png)

-- The Internatial Space Station was over us, so a group of us ran outside and saw it flying overhead, which was neat!
+- The International Space Station was over us, so a group of us ran outside and saw it flying overhead, which was neat!